aws-samples/aws-proton-cloudformation-sample-templates/loadbalanced-fargate-svc/README.md

-# Load Balanced Fargate Service
+# AWS Proton Sample Load-Balanced Web Service Using Amazon ECS and AWS Fargate

-This repository contains templates and specs for admins to create Environment and Service templates in AWS Proton.
-The environment contains an ECS Cluster and a VPC with two public subnets.
-The service template contains the all the resources required to create a Fargate Service in that environment.
+This directory contains sample AWS Proton Environment and Service templates for an Amazon ECS load-balanced service running on AWS Fargate, as well as sample specs for creating Proton Environments and Services using the templates.
+The environment template contains an ECS Cluster and a VPC with two public subnets.
+The service template contains all the resources required to create an ECS Fargate service behind a load balancer in that environment, as well as sample specs for creating Proton Environments and Services using the templates.

-Developers provisioning their services can configure the services:
+Developers provisioning their services can configure the following properties through their service spec:
-* Fargate cpu size
+* Fargate CPU size
 * Fargate memory size
-* Service count
+* Number of running containers

-If you are looking for base code to run using this service, you can find it here: https://github.com/aws-samples/aws-proton-sample-fargate-service
+If you need application code to run in the service, you can find a sample application here: https://github.com/aws-samples/aws-proton-sample-fargate-service

 # Registering and deploying these templates